Technologies in 2001: A Space Odyssey: Inaccuracy

 The sequence in which Bowman re-enters Discovery shows him holding his breath just before ejecting from the pod into the emergency airlock.
-Doing this before exposure to a vacuum—instead of exhaling—would, in reality, rupture the lungs.
+Holding one's breath before exposure to a vacuum would, in reality, rupture the lungs.
 In an interview on the 2007 DVD release of the film, Clarke states that had he been on the set the day they filmed this, he would have caught this error.

 When spacecraft land on the Moon in the film, dust is shown billowing as it would in air, not moving in a sheet as it would in the vacuum of the Lunar surface, as can be seen in Apollo Moon landing footage.
 While on the Moon, all actors move as if in normal Earth gravity, not as they would in the 1/6 gravity of the Moon.
 Similarly, the behavior of Dave and Frank in the weightless pod bay is not fully consistent with a zero-G environment.
 Although the astronauts are wearing zero-G 'grip shoes' in order to walk normally, they are oddly leaning on the table while testing the AE-35 unit as if held down by gravity.
 Finally, in an environment with a radius as small as the main quarters, the simulated gravity would vary significantly from the center of the crew quarters to the 'floor', even varying between feet, waist, and head.
 The rotation speed of the crew quarters was meant to be only fast enough to generate an approximation of the Moon's gravity, not that of the Earth.
 However, Clarke felt this was enough to prevent the physical atrophy that would result from complete weightlessness.

 During Floyd's approach to the space station, parts of the spinning wheel appear to be under construction, consisting of nothing more than bare internal structure.
-Geophysicist Dr. David Stephenson in the Canadian TV documentary 2001 and Beyond notes that "Every engineer that saw it [the space station] had a fit.
+Geophysicist Dr. David Stephenson in the Canadian TV documentary 2001 and Beyond notes that "Every engineer that saw [the space station] had a fit.
 You do not spin on a wheel that is not fully built.
 You have to finish it before you spin it or else you have real problems".

 Imagining the future

 Over fifty organizations contributed technical advice to the production, and a number of them submitted their ideas to Kubrick of what kind of products might be seen in a movie set in the year 2001.
 Much was made by MGM's publicity department of the film's realism, claiming in a 1968 brochure that "Everything in 2001: A Space Odyssey can happen within the next three decades, and...most of the picture will happen by the beginning of the next millennium."
-Although the predictions central to the plot—colonization of the Moon, manned interplanetary travel and artificial intelligence—did not materialize by that date, some of the film's other futuristic elements have indeed been realized.
+Although the predictions central to the plot—colonization of the Moon, crewed interplanetary travel and artificial intelligence—did not materialize by that date, some of the film's other futuristic elements have indeed been realized.